What is SIAM - Service Integration and management?

 This rarely has anything to do with the processes created or the new technology put in place and has everything to do with how the people felt about doing something new.
 If people feel unheard, misunderstood, neglected or not-consulted, they can quickly become rejecting and resentful of whatever the new idea is.

-People is the most often neglected - and thus, the most important to focus on first – aspect of SIAM
+People are the most often neglected - and thus, the most important to focus on first – aspect of SIAM

 This is not a complex problem to solve, but to do so their leadership roles must be willing and ready to engage and listen with all the right people… and in some cases be ready to change their minds about the aspects of a project based on what they heard and learned.